 Minimal Linux Live

-is a set of Linux shell scripts which automatically build minimal Live
+is a set of Linux shell scripts which automatically build minimalistic Live

 .
 All necessary source codes are automatically